kadena-io/pact/docs/pact-reference.rst

 *n* ``integer`` *→* ``decimal``

-N hours, for use with 'add-time'
+N hours, for use with ‘add-time’

 .. code:: lisp